aaron-613/solace-logging-config/README.md

 # solace-logging-config

-This is a collection of logging configuration files made by Aaron for use with Solace messaging routers via Syslog forwarding.
+This is a collection of logging configuration files made by Aaron for use with Solace PubSub+ event brokers and Solace Cloud services via Syslog forwarding.
 Currently includes:

 ### Logging Rules